Skip to main content

 Mental Health Month

-Since we established May as Mental Health Month in 1949, MHA and our affiliates across the country have led the observance of Mental Health Month by reaching millions of people through the media, local events and screenings.
+Mental Health America and our affiliates established May as Mental Health Month in 1949.
+Since then, the month-long observation has become a core initiative in the promotion of mental health, well-being, and illness prevention to millions of people nationwide.
 We welcome other organizations to join us in spreading the word that mental health is something everyone should care about by using the Mental Health Month toolkit materials and conducting awareness activities.
-Download this year's Mental Health Month Toolkit.

 BIPOC Mental Health Month